slimgroup/Software.SEG2020/siahkoohi2020SEGuqi/README.md

 ## Acknowledgments

 The authors thank Zezhou Cheng for his open-access [GitHub repository](https://github.com/ZezhouCheng/GP-DIP).
-We also thank Philipp Witte for his contribuitions in integrating Devito operators in PyTorch.
+We also thank Philipp Witte for his contributions in integrating Devito operators in PyTorch.

 ## Author